 2. Hearing

 If you disagree with the reconsideration decision, you may file a Request for Hearing by Administrative Law Judge and ask for a hearing.
-To request a hearing, you may use this form or write a letter:
+To request a hearing, you can appeal online or you may use this form:

 If you are not sure this is the form you should use, call an experienced Social Security Attorney for advice, or call 1-800-772-1213 (TTY 1-800-325-0778) or your local Social Security office and they will help you to complete the right appeal form.